-Thanks to the eight new feathered additions of my family, and advice from my good friend Lisa, from Abby Jiu Photography, I've become much more aware what eggs I'm buying from the store.
+Thanks to the eight new feathered additions of my family, and advice from my good friend Lisa, I've become much more aware what eggs I'm buying from the store.
 What's cage-free versus free-range?
 Are store-bought eggs ever natural?
 Here are some of the facts about eggs and the myths around the "good" eggs you think you're buying from commercial farms.

 What do all of the words on the egg carton mean?

 Cage-Free - Sounds great, but it's not much better than the battery cages I mentioned before.
 They look like this - a large atrium with the birds essentially on top of one another but nonetheless are cage-free.
-Cage-free doesn't mean that the chickens are hanging out in a big red barn, doing what they please.
-Not the case.
-The cage-free aviaries are a feuding ground for the birds who often peck one another for space.
+Cage-free doesn't mean that the chickens are hanging out in a big red barn, having fun, doing what they please.
+The cage-free aviaries are a cramped, feuding ground for the birds who often peck one another for space.

 Free-Range - One would envision, home, home on the range, where hens roam on green pastures and whatnot.
 Nope.
 Free-range just means, "access to the outdoors."

-Organic - These hens don't consume or receive any hormones or antibiotics and are fed organic feed.
-However, the chickens still often live in crowded aviaries with little ventilation.
+Organic - This is better.
+These hens don't consume or receive any hormones or antibiotics and are fed organic feed.
+The chickens however, still live in crowded aviaries with little ventilation.
 If you're interested in where your organic egg farm ranks, check out this scorecard, which ranks them on a variety of health and ethics factors.

 So what should you buy?